 How Being Highly Compensated Can Hinder Retirement Savings

-Just because you're well-paid doesn't mean you'll get the label of “Highly Compensated Employee” but if you do, here is what you need to understand with regards to what that means, especially if you’re in the middle management phase of your career or have access to employee stock options.
+Just because you're well-paid doesn't mean you'll get the label of “highly compensated employee.”
+But if you do, here is what you need to understand with regards to what that means, especially if you’re in the middle management phase of your career or have access to employee stock options.

 What Is a Highly Compensated Employee?

 You might think that the term is generic for those people in high places that you can only see by appointment only, but the term is actually an IRS term with a very clear-cut definition—and you’re not necessarily making an obscene amount of money.

-First, you’re considered a highly compensated employee if you owned more than 5 percent of the interest in a business at any time during this year or the preceding year.
+First, you’re considered a highly compensated employee if you owned more than 5% of the interest in a business at any time during this year or the preceding year.
 Notice the “more than” part of the rule.
-This means that if you own exactly 5.00 percent, based on your voting power, you are not considered highly compensated but 5.01 percent puts you under that umbrella.
+This means that if you own exactly 5%—based on your voting power—you are not considered highly compensated.
+However, stock ownership of 5.01% or more puts you under that umbrella.

 Also, 5% includes equity owned by relatives including spouse, parents, children, grandchildren.
 Grandparents and siblings don’t count.
-If you owned 3 percent and your spouse owned 2.01 percent, you are now highly compensated (3 + 2.01 = 5.01).
+If you owned 3% and your spouse owned 2.01%, you are now highly compensated (3 + 2.01 = 5.01).
 In this case, it doesn’t matter how much money you made.
 If the business is relatively new, the owners might not draw a salary or the salary might be very little.